vandergus/srozum-camera-tester-wiki/Home.md

   - Target speed can be set to "Auto" or pre-set from a list of standard speeds.
   - You also can select between three sets of standard speeds (Old style like 1/50, New style like 1/60, or Logarithmic), depending on the type of shutter you are testing.
 - Allows to check accuracy and calibrate handheld light meters and light meters built into a cameras.
-- Measures actual exposure at the film plane, which allows to test fully automatic, aperture or shutter priority cameras.

 ### Characteristics

 - Range of measured speeds from 8s to 1/8000
-  - target speed can be presented using old, new or logarithmic sets of speeds.
+  - target speed can be presented using Old, New or Logarithmic sets of speeds.
 - Accuracy of time-based measurements
   - ±10µs (measured in the pre-set environment, using a signal generator and specialized light source).
 - Accuracy of light integrating measurements
-  - ±0.1EV within 6-14EV range, although full range 4-16EV of a Light Unit can be used during the tests.
+  - ±0.05EV within 6-14EV range, although full range 4-16EV of a Light Unit can be used during the tests.
-  - Resolution -0.03/+0.01EV
+  - Resolution 0.01EV
 - Light Source
   - brightness is adjustable within 4-16EV range
   - brightness levels can be switched between K12.5 and K14.03.
+  - Calibration accuracy: 5%
+  - Color temperature varies within 2800K and 5000K
+  - Screen size 80x80mm

-> Accuracy may vary during real-life measurements when different light sources are used, camera orientation and other factors.
+> Accuracy may vary during real-life measurements when different light sources are used, camera position and orientation and other factors.

 ## Main parts and components